-HMO are resistant to digestive enzymes which makes them predominantly indigestible fibres and are unaffected by intestinal pH (Engfer et al. 2000; Gnoth et al. 2000); only 1-2% of HMO are absorbed.
+HMO are resistant to digestive enzymes which makes them predominantly non-digestible fibres and are unaffected by intestinal pH (Engfer et al. 2000; Gnoth et al. 2000); only 1-2% of HMO are absorbed in the small intestine.
 Consequently, many HMO are reaching the colon intact (Obermeier et al. 1999) where individual isoforms are candidate prebiotics by serving as nutrient source for specific colonic microbiota species (Gibson et al. 2017).

 The HMO fraction as total has been associated with the establishment of a favourable intestinal microbiome (Kunz.
 2012).
 When comparing the gut microbiome of breastfed and non-breastfed infants, different bacterial composition was identified (Harmsen et al. 2000).
 The predominance of Bifidobacteria species in breastfed infants was attributed to HMO presence (Kunz.
 2012).
-When adding the two industrially generated HMO isoforms 2'‑fucosyllactose and lacto-N-neo-tetraose as mixture to infant formula, a shift of the stool microbiota composition was detected towards a similar composition to that of breastfed infants (Steenhout et al. 2016).
+When adding the two industrially generated HMO isoforms 2'‑fucosyllactose (2'-FL) and lacto-N-neo-tetraose (LNnT) as mixture to infant formula, a shift of the stool microbiota composition was detected towards a similar composition to that of breastfed infants (Steenhout et al. 2016).
 Similarly, in vitro studies on cell lines are supporting a HMO-mediated growth advantage for beneficial over pathogenic bacteria (Sela and Mills.
 2010).
-Individual HMO types, including 2'‑fucosyllactose, 3‑fucosyllactose, lacto‑difucotetraose, 3'‑sialyllactose, and 6'‑sialyllactose, promote the growth of Bifidobacteria strains (B. infantis, B. bifidus, B. breve, B. longum), Bacteroides genera, and specific Lactobacillus species (Lactobacillus delbrueckii) (Lewis et al. 2015; Yu et al. 2012).
+Individual HMO types, including 2'‑fucosyllactose, 3'‑fucosyllactose (3'-FL), lacto‑difucotetraose, 3'‑sialyllactose (3'-SL), and 6'‑sialyllactose (6'-SL), promote the growth of Bifidobacteria strains (B. infantis, B. bifidus, B. breve, B. longum), Bacteroides genera, and specific Lactobacillus species (Lactobacillus delbrueckii) (Lewis et al. 2015; Yu et al. 2012).
 This may be due to the specialised ability of B. breve, B. infantis, and most B. longum species of using fucosylated HMO as growth substrate that these pathogens lack (Sakanaka et al. 2019).
-In contrast, the same HMO isoforms cannot be used as growth substrate by many pathogens, including Escherichia coli, Clostridium perfringens, Streptococcus agaltictiae, Enterobacter, Acinetobacter baumannii (Ackerman et al. 2018; Underwood et al. 2015; Yu et al. 2013) or Streptococcus aureus, the latter being one of the most frequent causes for bacterial infections in infants (Lin et al. 2017).
+In contrast, many pathogens cannot use these HMO isoforms as growth substrate, including Escherichia coli, Clostridium perfringens, Streptococcus agaltictiae, Enterobacter, Acinetobacter baumannii (Ackerman et al. 2018; Underwood et al. 2015; Yu et al. 2013) or Streptococcus aureus, the latter being one of the most frequent causes for bacterial infections in infants (Lin et al. 2017).

 Besides directly affecting microbiota growth by serving as substrate of particular species, HMO are indirectly promoting bacterial growth via cross-feeding (Smith et al. 2019).
 When bacterial strains ferment HMO and other prebiotic substrates in the intestinal lumen the left-overs and bacterial metabolites serve other bacterial strains as growth substrate (Sela and Mills.
 2010).
 This supports the development of a healthy and diverse microbiota ecosystem.